orggue/adidas-zaragoza/docker-essentials/worksheets/06_compose.md

 You should now be able to access the application at http://localhost:5000

-Try some of the other Compose commands that you can list with `docker-copmose --help` e.g. `logs` and `ps`.
+Try some of the other Compose commands that you can list with `docker-compose --help` e.g. `logs` and `ps`.

+## Bonus Task

+Try to build a docker compose file for your favorite development stack.